vmware-tanzu/pinniped/site/content/docs/howto/login.md

 Various default behaviors of `pinniped get kubeconfig` can be overridden using [its command-line options]({{< ref "cli" >}}).

-## Use the Generated kubeconfig with `kubectl` to Access the Cluster
+## Use the generated kubeconfig with `kubectl` to access the cluster

 A cluster user will typically be given a Pinniped-compatible kubeconfig by their cluster admin.
 They can use this kubeconfig with `kubectl` just like any other kubeconfig, as long as they have also installed the `pinniped` CLI tool at the